By displaying reader comments, The Japan Times hopes to encourage a forum for discussion.

 - Be original: Please read the comment thread before commenting.
 Make sure that you’re introducing something new to the conversation.
-If you simply agree with another person’s comment, vote the comment up.
+If you simply agree with another person’s comment, please upvote the comment.

 - Respond to the story’s take on an issue: Users who merely repeat an agenda and ignore the argument presented will be moderated.

 - Solicit elsewhere: Do not attempt to promote a site or product.
-Commenting or having a username designed to attract attention to your site, fan page or product is not allowed.
+Commenting or having a display name or signature designed to attract attention to your site, fan page or product is not allowed.

 - Be human: Don’t be a troll.

-- Never post personal information, such as email addresses or phone numbers.
+- Never post contact information, such as email addresses or phone numbers.

-- Please comment in English.
+- As a rule, please comment in English.
 However, when appropriate, the mention of non-English words is acceptable.